Skip to main content

 Background

-Background: AI technology continues to develop and improve all the time.
-It is increasingly proficient at performing tasks historically difficult for computers to execute like recognizing images, identifying spoken words, and parsing unstructured data.
-Higher computing power, memory capacity, cloud computing, big data technologies, and global connectivity have enabled machines to run complex algorithms faster and handle more data than a human could.
+Background: AI technology continues to develop and improve.
+It is increasingly proficient at performing tasks historically difficult for computers to execute like recognizing images and videos, identifying spoken words, and parsing unstructured data to generate text, images, and videos.
+Increased computing power, memory capacity, cloud computing, large language models, and global connectivity have enabled machines to run complex algorithms faster and handle more data than a human could.
 Additionally, shaped by their experiences with other industries, insurance customers now expect quick on-demand services.

 The successes of AI are also facilitated by the massive amounts of data now available.
 The speed at which data is generated has made data management tools like AI even more important.
-Whether it is structured or unstructured data (e.g., social media, wearables, telematics, sensors, news, weather and traffic reports), AI is helping insurers make sense of big data.
-Traditional statistical models cannot handle the large quantity of data.
-As AI is able to execute complex analyses and computations at a speed impossible for humans, it generates faster insights.
+Whether it is structured or unstructured data (e.g., text, images, videos, social media, wearables, telematics, sensors, news, weather and traffic reports), AI can execute complex analyses and computations at a speed impossible for humans and generates faster insights.

-AI has the potential to affect the insurance industry in multiple ways.
-It is currently used in claims processing, underwriting, fraud detection and customer service.
+AI has the potential to impact the insurance industry in multiple ways.
+It is currently used in marketing, pricing, underwriting, claims processing, fraud detection, customer service, and to increase internal operational efficiencies.
 Many insurers are using virtual assistants like chatbots to improve customer experience.
 Chatbots are available 24/7 to give basic advice, check billing information, and address common inquiries and transactions.
-Insurers currently using chatbots include startup Lemonade, Geico, Allstate and Lincoln Financial.
-In addition, claims management can be augmented using machine learning techniques in different stages of the claim handling process.
-Machine learning models can help quickly assess the severity of damages and predict the repair costs from historical data, sensors and images.
+Insurers currently using chatbots include Lemonade, Geico, Allstate and Lincoln Financial.
+In addition, claims management can be augmented using AI and machine learning techniques in different stages of the claim handling process.
+Machine learning models can help quickly assess the severity of damages and predict repair costs from historical data, sensors and images.

 Insurers are sitting on a treasure-trove of big data, the main ingredient AI requires to be successful.
 The abundant unstructured data can be leveraged through AI to increase customer engagement, create more personalized service and marketing, and match the customers with appropriate products.

-A 2021 PwC survey found that the most effective use of AI in insurance companies is in the customer experience space while insurers top AI-related concern is the potential for cybersecurity breaches with AI technology.
+A 2021 PwC survey concludes that business leaders are “cautiously optimistic about their future prospects,” as 83% are focusing their business strategy on the growth of AI, while insurers top AI-related concern is the potential for cybersecurity breaches with AI technology.
 Looking forward, AI will enable insurers to move from a "detect and repair" framework to a "predict and prevent" framework, allowing insurers to help their customers manage their risks and avoid claims altogether.

 A recently emerging form of AI is large language models (LLMs).
 LLMs are trained to understand the complexities of language, and can recognize, generate, and classify text, allowing them to converse with humans naturally and answer complex questions.
 One of the most popular LLMs is OpenAI’s ChatGPT.
-Since its launch in November of 2022, ChatGPT is estimated to have accrued over 100 million monthly users (as of January 2023).
-Individuals are using this technology to improve their lives in a number of ways from writing code and answering difficult math problems to crafting cover letters and resumes.
+Since its launch in November of 2022, ChatGPT has 100 million weekly users (as of December 2024).
+Individuals are using this technology to improve their lives in a number of ways from writing code, summarizing and synthesizing content, and answering difficult math problems to crafting cover letters and resumes.
 Though, given that ChatGPT has limitations, including lacking common sense, emotional intelligence or an understanding of context and may even “hallucinate” facts, users should be careful about trusting all of its information.

 Actions